Planning to visit Winona? Here’s a list of the top things to do in Winona that guarantees a memorable vacation for you, your family, or your friends.

 One of the most serene routes to canoe is along the Prairie Island sloughs as you join the Mississippi River.
 This route allows you to interact with the prairie winds as you paddle past the islands to the Dakota winter homes.

 If you want a canoe or a kayak, you can rent one at Lake Lodge Recreation Center, located around the east end of Lake Winona.
-It usually opens at noon, and you can enjoy their services by getting yourself a $22 yearly pass or pay $11 for a daily pass.
+It usually opens at noon, and you can enjoy its services by getting yourself a $22 yearly pass or paying $11 for a daily pass.

 Alternatively, you can check out Prairie Island Campground, which also has canoes, kayaks, and even paddleboards.